nengo/nengo-fpga/docs/getting_started.rst

 NengoFPGA Frontend Config
 -------------------------

-The NengoFPGA config file, ``fpga_config``, is located in the root directory of ``nengo-fpga`` and contains example settings for your host machine as well as the FPGA board you are using.
+The NengoFPGA config file, ``fpga_config``, is located in the root directory of ``nengo-fpga``, or the directory in which your project files are located, and contains example settings for your host machine as well as the FPGA board you are using.
 Anything in square brackets (eg. ``[host]``) is defining a new entry name and everything below that name up until the blank line defines parameters of that entry.

 Host
 ^^^^